Highlights from the RA Collection

 no booking required

-From Michelangelo to Moser, visit the Collection Gallery for free to see highlights from the RA Collection.
+From Leonardo to Tracey Emin, visit the Collection Gallery for free to see highlights from the RA Collection.

-A sixteenth century copy of Leonardo’s Last Supper, the only marble sculpture by Michelangelo in the UK, works by leading British artists from the last 250 years – the Collection Gallery is a treasure trove of masterpieces.
+A sixteenth-century copy of Leonardo’s Last Supper, monumental casts of classical sculpture, works by leading British artists from the last 250 years – the Collection Gallery is a treasure trove of masterpieces.

-Visit for free to see works by leading early Academicians including Sir Joshua Reynolds PRA, Mary Moser RA and Angelica Kauffman RA, alongside highlights from the collection of art they began in eighteenth century, and changing displays featuring contemporary Academicians.
+Visit for free to see works by leading early Academicians, alongside highlights from the collection of art they began in the eighteenth century, and changing displays featuring contemporary RAs.

 Gallery